ketankartoza/qgis-gea-plugin/docs/src/user/manual/gea-reforestation.md

     * Identify features on the map using the identify tool.
     * Add new features to the map using the vector toolbar.

-    By following these steps and using the various tools and options in the QGIS interface, the user can effectively use the GEA Reforestation QGIS Plugin to manage and analyse your reforestation project data.
+    By following these steps and using the various tools and options in the QGIS interface, the user can effectively use the EPAL-Eligible Project Area Locator QGIS Plugin to manage and analyse your reforestation project data.

 ### How to change the image styles in QGIS symbology